Ryanair: 1990–2009

-On 13 February 2006, Britain's Channel 4 broadcast a documentary as part of its Dispatches series, "Ryanair caught napping".
+In February 2006, Britain's Channel 4 broadcast a documentary as part of its Dispatches series, "Ryanair caught napping".
 The documentary criticised Ryanair's training policies, security procedures and aircraft hygiene, and highlighted poor staff morale.
-Ryanair denied the allegations and claimed that promotional materials, in particular a photograph of a stewardess sleeping, had been faked by Dispatches.
+Ryanair denied the allegations and claimed that promotional materials, in particular a photograph of a stewardess sleeping, had been faked.
+In May 2006, the company was criticised by The Guardian for its £3.15 "aviation insurance levy" added to the cost of all tickets; the publication noted that most of this was profit to the airline.